HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

     base_image='python:3.7')

 ##  Preprocessing of Data
 In the original code base the preprocess.py consisted of the following functions `preprocess` ,` get_condition_arrays ` and `load_showers` However when structuring the preprocess component only the   `preprocess` was kept a part of the component as it served the purpose of generating `energies_train, cond_e_train, cond_angle_train, cond_geo_train.`.
-In kubeflow these variables cant be directly passed into the downstream components therefore it was important to first save them in `EOS` and return their paths as outputs from this components.
+In kubeflow these variables can not be directly passed into the downstream components therefore it was important to first save them in `EOS` and return their paths as outputs from this components.
 Also the preprocess uses the global variables from the input parameters above which leads to our first basic Kubeflow Connection between two components.
 The following discussion can be well understood in the `Demonstration section`.
 >**Component creation of this function**: preprocess_comp = create_component_from_func(
 func=preprocess,